w3c/webappsec-permissions-policy/permissions-policy-client-hints.md

 ## Relationship between Permissions Policy and Client Hints

 Every client hint is represented in Permissions Policy as a policy-controlled feature.
-The feature, which is always enabled at the top-level, represents the ability to receive the hint in a subframe.
+The feature, which is always enabled for top-level documents, represents the ability to receive the hint in a subframe.

 There are two broad classes of hints defined: High-entropy and Low-entropy.
 High entropy hints contain a greater amount of potententially identifying information